miroR/uncenz/README.md

 things...)

-Requirements to use uncenz (the scripts themselves you can just unpack into your /usr/local/bin ) are: FFmpeg, Dumpcap (comes with Wireshark).
-Surely Tcpdump could be used instead of the latter, and maybe simply by replacing the string dumpcap with tcpdump.
-But I'm in no hurry yet to try and accomodate for Tcpdump, as Dumpcap is faily good too.
+Requirements to use uncenz (the scripts themselves you can just unpack into your /usr/local/bin ) are: FFmpeg, Tcpdump (or Dumpcap which comes with Wireshark).
+But for full use of these sets of scripts, you need to modify them for your own machine.

 Uncenz can as be useful in various sorts of network problems analysis completely unrelated to censorship, but my primary motivation to write it was